jeronimomora/camera-interact/README.md

 Camera Interact
 =====================

-This little web demo explains the concept of
+This little web demo explains how cameras work using animations.
+We explain how cameras record images, why cameras need an aperture, why cameras have lenses, and how the field of view and depth of field is adjusted in a camera.

 ![recording](img/demo.gif)